SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-windows.md

 Ensure that you run **PowerShell** as an Administrator.

-For information on troubleshooting and solutions, refer to the [Troubleshooting and FAQ](/docs/send-data/opentelemetry-collector/troubleshooting).
+For information on troubleshooting and solutions, refer to the [Troubleshooting](/docs/send-data/opentelemetry-collector/troubleshooting).